 Father Mark Goldasich: Father Mark was born and raised on Strawberry Hill in Kansas City, Kan.
 He attended St. John the Baptist Grade School and Savior of the World Seminary.
 He has a BA in German from the College of St. Thomas in St. Paul, Minn.
 He did his theological studies at the North American College in Rome and has an STB and an STL (with emphasis in moral theology) from the Gregorian University in Rome.
 He was ordained a priest for the Archdiocese of Kansas City in Kansas in 1981 and has served parishes in Topeka, Roeland Park, and Kansas City, Kan., and is presently pastor of Sacred Heart in Tonganoxie.
 He enjoys reading, bowling and procrastinating in his spare time.

-Anita McSorley: Anita McSorley, managing editor of The Leaven, has over 30 years’ experience in book, magazine and newspaper editing, including stints as the assistant editor of the “Diplomatic Papers of Daniel Webster” at Dartmouth College and then in the public relations departments of Texaco, Inc., and the Rockefeller Group in New York.
+Anita McSorley: Anita, managing editor of The Leaven, has over 30 years’ experience in book, magazine and newspaper editing, including stints as the assistant editor of the “Diplomatic Papers of Daniel Webster” at Dartmouth College and then in the public relations departments of Texaco, Inc., and the Rockefeller Group in New York.
 Anita made the move to newspaper editing when she came to The Leaven in 1988, where she has been ever since.
-Anita is a member of St. Patrick Parish in Kansas City, Kan., and enjoys, in her spare time, giving her children and her staff good advice that they never take.
+Anita is a member of St. Patrick Parish in Kansas City, Kan., and in her spare time, she enjoys giving her long-suffering husband, her children and her staff good advice that they never take.

-Joe Bollig, Senior Reporter: Joe has been with The Leaven since 1993.
+Joe Bollig: Joe has been with The Leaven since 1993.
 He has a bachelor’s degree in communications and a master’s degree in journalism.
 Before entering print journalism he worked in commercial radio.
 He has worked for the St. Joseph (Mo.)
 News-Press and Sun Publications in Overland Park.
 During his journalistic career he has covered beats including police, fire, business, features, general assignment and religion.
 While at The Leaven he has been a writer, photographer and videographer.
 He has won or shared several Catholic Press Association awards, as well as Archbishop Edward T. O’Meara awards for mission coverage.
-He is a father and grandfather to a growing tribe of feral cats, never met a pie he didn’t like, thinks Ford missed the mark with the 2002 Thunderbird, and would like to own a 1959 Buick Electra or a 1949 Ford F1 pickup.
-His educational objective is to obtain a master’s in theology or certificate in welding.
-He aspires to be the first member of his Scout troop to hike Philmont with a portable defibrillator.
+He graduated with a certification in catechesis from a two-year distance learning program offered by the Maryvale Institute for Catechesis, Theology, Philosophy and Religious Education at Old Oscott, Great Barr, in Birmingham, England.

-Beth Blankenship: Beth Blankenship grew up in Casper, Wyo. and still has family there.
+Beth Blankenship: Beth grew up in Casper, Wyo. and still has family there.
 She graduated from the University of Kansas with a bachelor’s degree in music therapy.
 She has lived in New York City (the Bronx), St. Louis and Cincinnati, following her husband and learning all about adapting.
-Beth recently began working at The Leaven and is enjoying it very much.
+Beth enjoys working at The Leaven very much.
 She also enjoys reading, playing piano, working and playing with her grandchildren.